kristosh/Essentials-of-Machine-Learning/mathintro.md

 $$\mathbf{y} = f(\mathbf{X} \cdot \mathbf{w})$$

-now a very good question is the following: `how can we set meaningful values to parameters` $\mathbf{w}$?.
+Now a very good question is the following: `how can we set meaningful values to parameters` $\mathbf{w}$?.

-We can start by setting these parameters randomly.
+- We can start by setting these parameters randomly.
 Then we can calculate the output vector $\mathbf{y}$.
-This vector represents now the predictions of the model during the `training process`.
-However, given that we initialize the parameters $\mathbf{w}$ randomly there is not any quarantee that the values $\mathbf{y}$ could represent the MNIST digits.
-However, we already have some information about what this vector should be and this is the annotations that are stored and place in vector $\mathbf{t}$.
+- This vector represents now the predictions of the model during the `training process`.
+- However, given that we initialize the parameters $\mathbf{w}$ randomly there is not any quarantee that the values $\mathbf{y}$ could represent the MNIST digits.
+At the same time, we already know what this vector should be and this is the annotations that are stored and place in vector $\mathbf{t}$.

-We should thus find a way to measure the distance between the predictions $\mathbf{y}$ and the annotations $\mathbf{t}$ and then update the values of $\mathbf{w}$ in a way that this distance between the two vectors is minimized.
+- We should thus find a way to measure the distance between the predictions $\mathbf{y}$ and the annotations $\mathbf{t}$ and then update the values of $\mathbf{w}$ in a way that this distance between the two vectors is minimized.

-We then need to find a way to measure the distance between predictions and labels and then a way to update the weights $\mathbf{w}$ in order to minimize this distance.
+- Why not using the distance metrics that we discuss before and measure the divergence between output and desired output?

 Hooray, we have just given a simple explanation of how classification and supervised learning works in Machine Learning.

-Of course, the whole training problem is a lot more elaborate that our description.
-Hence, a learning objective for this course is to make clear on how ML algorithms works.
+Of course, the whole training problem is a lot more involved that our previous description.
+Hence, the learning objective for this course is to make clear on how ML algorithms works and how the above-mentioned steps works in practice.
 Furthermore, there is a huge range of problems beyond classification that ML deals with like: `regression`, `clustering`, `dimensionality reduction` and `generation` of data that we will revise in this course.
-Finally, you should also note that the example that we have place is an example of parameter-based classification, but classification can be done also without using explicitly new parameters $\mathbf{w}$ and by only creating rules based on data (for instance in the case of decision trees).
+Finally, you should also note that the example that we have place is an example of parameter-based classification, but classification can be done also without using explicitly new parameters $\mathbf{w}$ and by only creating rules based on data (for instance in the case of `decision trees`).

 The main key-home messages for this page is that information and human observations are represented by data can be stored in placeholders which can be manipulated by computers using Linear algebra principles.
 ML is using Linear Algebra `magic` to do its job.

-The next chapter will be an introduction to machine learning.
-We will provide the key terminology and some basic categorization that will be useful throughout this course.

 ## Geometry of linear classifiers